Why Old Vine Wines Are So Special

 Additionally, older vineyards aren’t on trend; you’ll find them planted with oddball varieties like Petite Sirah, Trousseau, Zinfandel, and Carignan.
 This means a grape grower can’t charge a high price for their fruit.

-FUN FACT: The oldest living, grapevine, “Stara Trta,” grows in Moribar, Slovenia.
+FUN FACT: The oldest living, grapevine, “Stara Trta,” grows in Maribor, Slovenia.
 The vine is a rare red Slovenian variety called Žametovka.

 Wines are star bright, ruby colored wines with puckering acidity, raspberry, and red currant notes, and low alcohol.
 Surprisingly, it’s possible to buy wines made from grapes grown from this vine!